apache/myfaces-homepage/tobago/tobago-vm/README.md

-# Run the different Tobago versions on tobago-vm.apache.org
+# Run the different Tobago versions on tobago-demo.apache.org

-The demo on tobago-vm works with docker.
+The demo on tobago-demo works with docker.
 Each user with an account on the vm and member of the docker group can manage the containers.